 - Cheesy Spiders from Woman’s Day

-Trick-or-Treat: You might not feel comfortable sending your kids door to door for Halloween candy, so why not take a page out of your Easter playbook?
+Trick-or-Treat: Take a page out of your Easter playbook.
 Reuse your Easter eggs and hide them around the house for a new way to trick-or-treat.
 For a more complicated hunt, have each child search for their own colored eggs, which contain their favorite candy.

 Haunted Gingerbread Houses: Take what you love about decorating gingerbread houses for Christmas, but make them Halloween-themed.
 Get inspired by these images and instructions from Food Network.
 Or try your hand at a Towering Haunted House Cake from Country Living.

 Perfect Pumpkins: Looking for new ways to decorate traditional pumpkins?
 Leave the carving tools in storage with these ideas.
 If you’re looking to fill your space with cute critters, you can make Black Cat Pumpkins from HGTV, a Witch Pumpkin from The Craft Patch or Happy Ghost Pumpkins from The Crafted Life.
 Make bright pumpkins that light up the dark with these Glow in the Dark Pumpkins from iLoveToCreate.
 For a celestial-inspired vibe, create these Moon and Stars Pumpkins from Oh So Beautiful Paper.
 Show off your dazzling wit with the Pun-kins from Studio DIY.